nasiaullas/FaultInjectionSimulator-KodeKloud/README.md

 This repository contains a CloudFormation template to set up an AWS Fault Injection Simulator (FIS) experiment.
 The experiment is designed to terminate half of the instances in an auto-scaling group.

-# Warning
+# ⚠️ Warning
 Note: Running this lab will INCUR COSTS.
 Please review your resources and budgeting before proceeding.
-Additionally, be sure to clean up resources as per lab instructions towards the end of the course. to avoid unnecessary charges.
+Additionally, be sure to follow the Cleanup Process outlined in the Conclusion section to avoid unnecessary charges after completing the lab.

-Please check for Lesson "Cleanup Process" under the Conclusion Section and follow along all instructions to avoid any charges

 ## Table of Contents